jcbradbury/jcbradbury.github.io/_pages/nfl-stadiums.md

 **By [J.C.
 Bradbury](/)**

+The National Football League (NFL) experienced a tumultuous existence during its first few decades, but it would ultimately evolve to supplant Major League Baseball (MLB) as the US's preeminent major sports league.
+The NFL was founded in 1920 after the era of modern concrete and steel stadiums had begun, thus its early members were able to rely upon existing venues that were primarily built for other purposes.

 ## The Inaugural Era

-The National Football League (NFL) was founded in 1920 after the era of modern concrete and steel stadiums had begun.
-Though it's early organization was somewhat chaotic, In the early days of the league, NFL teams played in existing stadiums that were not built primarily for them, or even to host football.
+In the early days of the league, NFL teams played in existing stadiums that were not built primarily for them, or even to host football.
 Many NFL franchises played in MLB ballparks.
-Playing in the local ballpark may have been convenient, and MLB team owners valued the additional revenue a football tenant provided to their private venues, but it was not an ideal arrangement.
+Playing in existing local ballparks was convenient, and MLB team owners valued the additional revenue a football tenant provided to their private venues, but it was not an ideal arrangement.
 It required squeezing football's rectangular gridiron within ballpark dimensions, which meant walls abutted the playing field  and made for difficult viewing from spectators.

 Some teams played in college football stadiums or municipal public stadiums owned by the host city.
 For example, the Philadelphia Eagles would play in all three types of venues, playing at the public Philadelphia Municipal Stadium, Shibe Park (home of the AL Athletics and NL Phillies), and Franklin Field (home of the Penn Quakers).